zenodo/zenodo/INSTALL.rst

 Zenodo depends on PostgreSQL, Elasticsearch 2.x, Redis and RabbitMQ.

 If you are only interested in running Zenodo locally, follow the Docker installation guide below.
-If you plan to eventually develop Zenodo code you continue further to Development installation to find out how to set up the local instance for easy code development.
+If you plan to eventually develop Zenodo code continue further to Development installation to find out how to set up the local instance for easy code development.